Emeema16/AI-Resume-Screening-System/README.md

 # AI Resume Screening System

+## Description
-A simple Python project that compares resume skills with job requirements and calculates a match score.
+A Python application that compares resume skills with job requirements and calculates a matching percentage.

-## Technologies
-- Python

 ## Features
 - Skill extraction
 - Resume-job matching
-- Match percentage calculation
+- Match score calculation

+## Technologies Used
+- Python

+## How to Run

+python app.py